LorenaPujante/HospitalGeneratorRDF_V2/README.md

   - `roomsHU.txt`: Each line of this file represets the triplet (_Service_, _HU_ inside the _Service_, number of _Rooms_ of the _HU_)

 ### 3.1.
 Modifications over H-Outbreak
-To get the extra files and ,
-we need to modify two files from H-Outbreak: _hospital.py_ and _simulation.py_
+To get the extra files and settle some of the specific characteristics of the hospital to create, we need to modify two files from H-Outbreak: _hospital.py_ and _simulation.py_.
+The code with the changes is in the files (Modifications/mod_hospital.py)[NULL] and (mod_simulation.py)[NULL].